farmera/sare_grant/study_results_balloons.md

 All of the methods considered in our study were explored and utilized for the same reason: to produce, at reasonable cost, a consistent set of image data that could be relied upon over time.
 Each in its own way does exactly this.
-Satellites produce a wealth of image data that may be very usefully mined for information.
-Kites and modified cameras are easy to make and deploy and the results that we obtained from them were often startlingly rich in detail.
+Satellites produce a wealth of image data that may be usefully mined.
+Kites and modified cameras are easy to make and deploy and the results obtained from using them are often startlingly rich in detail.

 #### Summary